Email address: Undergraduate Students email@example.com

 Xavier University welcomes students who have earned college credits after graduating from high school.

-Transfer students must forward to the Office of Admission complete and official transcripts from all post-secondary institutions attended and a listing of all courses which may in progress and their corresponding credit hours.
+Transfer students must forward to the Office of Admission complete and official transcripts from all post-secondary institutions attended and a listing of all courses which may be in progress and their corresponding credit hours.
 Please note, however, students who transfer to Xavier with 12 or more credit hours are not required to submit results of the ACT or SAT tests.
 The high school transcript is required.

 All unmarried traditional-aged freshman and sophomore students (including transfer students) not residing with their legal guardian, or whose home addresses are located beyond a 35 mile radius from Xavier, are expected to reside on campus.
 Requests for exceptions to this regulation must be submitted in writing to the Director of Residence Life.